IntuitDeveloper/SampleApp-TimeTracking_Invoicing-Java/README.md

 1. cd to the project directory
 3. Run the command: _./gradlew bootRun_
 4. Open your browser to http://localhost:8080/app/index.html

+## Cleaning up the database

+This app uses a file-based HSQL database that is stored in the _database_ folder in the root of the project.
+Deleting this folder will delete all data persisted in the database.
+The next time you start your app a clean database will be created with no data.

 ## How To Guides